DeepLearnI/atlas-ce-docs/docs/api_docs/sources/cli.md

 Deletes a specified job.
 Deleting only works for failed or completed jobs.

+!!! note
-> NOTE: This will ask for your password as we are deleting a protected directory.
+    This will ask for your password as we are deleting a protected directory.

 ### Positional Arguments